projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 ##### Kubespray

-[Kubespray](https://kubespray.io/) is a tool for provisioning and managing Kubernetes clusters with support for multiple clouds including Amazon Web Services. {{site.prodname}} is the default networking provider, providing both networking and network policy.
-You can explicitly set the `kube_network_plugin` variable to `calico`, or not (given it is the default).
+[Kubespray](https://kubespray.io/) is a tool for provisioning and managing Kubernetes clusters with support for multiple clouds including Amazon Web Services. {{site.prodname}} is the default networking provider, or you can set the `kube_network_plugin` variable to `calico`.
 See the [Kubespray docs](https://kubespray.io/#/?id=network-plugins) for more details.

 ### Above and beyond